Cooking Gas: NALPGAM Blames LPG Terminal Owners For Price Hike | Leadership Newspaper

 Cooking Gas: NALPGAM Blames LPG Terminal Owners For Price Hike

-The Nigerian Association of Liquefied Petroleum Gas Marketers (NALPGAM) on Friday blamed the continued hike in the price of cooking gas on exploitative activities by Liquefied Petroleum Gas (LPG) Terminal Owners and Off-takers.
+The Nigerian Association of Liquefied Petroleum Gas Marketers (NALPGAM) has blamed the continued hike in the price of cooking gas on exploitative activities by Liquefied Petroleum Gas (LPG) Terminal Owners and Off-takers.

-Its Executive Secretary, Mr Bassey Essien in a statement issued on Friday in Lagos which was made available to LEADERSHIP Weekend said the increment had seen cooking gas increased from been sold between N2,600 and 3,000 in retail outlets to about 4,500 currently.
+Its executive secretary, Mr Bassey Essien in a statement issued at the weekend in Lagos ,which was made available to LEADERSHIP Sunday said the increment had seen price of cooking gas increased from between N2,600 and 3,000 in retail outlets to about 4,500 currently.

 According to him, this singular action has taken cooking gas beyond the reach of ordinary Nigerians who are forced to pay a higher price for products that the price structure from NLNG has not significantly changed.